 In this installment of

-current Extended format and play 20 games against each other.
+current Standard format and play 20 games against each other.
 They identify key

 plays, share their sideboarding strategies, update the decklists, and tell you

 how to win the matchup.
-If you're looking to master the Extended format, this
+If you're looking to master the Standard format, this

 is the article series for you!